LLNL/ppo_and_friends/README.md

 # PPO And Friends

-PPO and Friends is a PyTorch implementation of Proximal Policy Optimation along with various extra optimizations and add-ons (freinds).
+PPO And Friends (PPO-AF) is an MPI distributed PyTorch implementation of Proximal Policy Optimation along with various extra optimizations and add-ons (freinds).

 We are currently compatible with the following environment frameworks:
 * Gymnasium